 4. What can I expect at my pet’s surgical appointment?

 To prepare for your pet’s surgical appointment, please do not give any food or water after midnight the night before surgery.
 Dogs must come to CHS on a leash and cats must come in a carrier.
 Drop-off is between 7:30 and 8:30 am.
-To save time at check-in, bring your pet’s most recent veterinary records and complete pre-op spay/neuter paperwork or dental paperwork at home!
+Bring your pet’s most recent veterinary records as we are unable to call for records during check-in.
+You can even complete pre-op spay/neuter paperwork or dental paperwork at home!
 Dogs that are 6+ months old must have a negative heartworm test prior to surgery.
 All animals 7+ years of age must have pre-operative bloodwork to ensure they are healthy enough for surgery.
 This can be performed at CHS.

 We will call when your pet is ready to be picked up, but the latest pick-up is at 3:30 pm.
 Plan on your pet being at CHS for several hours as our veterinarian must carefully evaluate, sedate, perform surgery, and release each pet.
 Our staff will review post-op care instructions at pick-up.
 Dogs must go home with a properly fitted E-collar to prevent licking at the incision.

 1. What are your adoption policies and fees?